 To minimize the income volatility resulting from the remeasurement of net monetary assets and payables denominated in a currency other than the functional currency, we enter into foreign currency forward contracts, which are considered economic hedges.
 The objective is to offset the gain or loss from remeasurement with the gain or loss from the fair market valuation of the forward contract.
-These derivative instruments are not designated as hedges under GAAP.
+These derivative instruments are not designated as hedges.

 Income Tax Accounting

 We determine our income tax expense using the asset and liability method.
-Under this method, deferred tax assets and liabilities are recognized for the future tax effects of temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Under this method, deferred tax assets and liabilities are recognized for the future tax effects of temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Future tax benefits of net operating loss and credit carryforwards are also recognized as deferred tax assets.
 We evaluate the recoverability of our deferred tax assets each quarter by assessing the likelihood of future profitability and available tax planning strategies that could be implemented to realize our net deferred tax assets.
 A valuation allowance is recorded to reduce the tax assets to the net value management believes is more likely than not to be realized.
 In the event our operating performance deteriorates, future assessments could conclude that a larger valuation allowance will be needed to further reduce the deferred tax assets.
 In addition, we operate within multiple taxing jurisdictions and are subject to tax audits in these jurisdictions.
 These audits can involve complex issues, which may require an extended period of time to resolve.
 We accrue for the estimated additional tax and interest that may result from tax authorities disputing uncertain tax positions.
-We have taken and we believe we have made adequate provision for income taxes for all years that are subject to audit based upon the latest information available.
-A more complete description of our income taxes and the future benefits of our net operating loss and credit carryforwards is disclosed in NOTE 3, "INCOME TAXES."
+We believe we made adequate provisions for income taxes for all years that are subject to audit based upon the latest information available.
+A more complete description of our income taxes and the future benefits of our net operating loss and credit carryforwards is disclosed in NOTE 5, "INCOME TAXES."

 Cash and Cash Equivalents